25th Infantry Regiment (United States): Other units known as "25th Infantry Regiment"

 There was a 25th Infantry Regiment, raised in 1812, that served on the Lake Champlain front and the Niagara Frontier in the War of 1812.
 In 1815, during a postwar reduction in force, it was consolidated with four other regiments to form the 6th Infantry Regiment.

-Beginning in January 1864, the 25th United States Colored Infantry was recruited and trained at Camp William Penn near Philadelphia, Pennsylvania.
+Beginning in January 1864, the 25th United States Colored Infantry Regiment was recruited and trained at Camp William Penn near Philadelphia, Pennsylvania.
 This regiment mustered out of service on 6 December 1865.

 On 28 July 1866 the 2nd Battalion, 18th Infantry, raised in 1861 for service in the American Civil War, was separated and designated the 25th Infantry Regiment.
 In 1869, it was consolidated back into the 18th.

 History

 After the Civil War, the regular army was expanded to 45 infantry regiments from its wartime strength of 19.
-The act of Congress that authorized this included the creation of four regiments of "Colored Troops", racially segregated units with white officers and African-American enlisted men.
+The act of Congress that authorized this included the creation of four regiments of "Colored Troops", racially segregated units with white officers and African American enlisted men.
 The army had raised a number of volunteer United States Colored Troops (USCT) regiments during the war.
 The new regiments were the 38th, 39th, 40th and 41st Infantry Regiments, and they set about recruiting mostly from USCT veterans.
 This was the first time that the Regular Army had non-white regiments as part of its organization.
 The U.S. Army continued to have racially segregated units until 1950.

 By an act of 3 March 1869, Congress reduced the 45 regiments to 25, and the four colored regiments to two.
 The 39th and 40th Regiments were consolidated and renumbered as the 25th Infantry Regiment.
 In April the 25th established its first headquarters at Jackson Barracks, Louisiana, under command of Colonel Joseph A. Mower.